Why Wear Polarized Lenses?

-Polarized Replacement Lenses, often referred to as sunglass lenses, have many benefits and can be added to any pair of glasses with, or without a prescription.
-Polarized lenses scatter light rays to reduce intensity of sunlight and reflections.
-Polarized lenses offer UV protection while reducing glare, reflection, and eyestrain.
+Polarized lenses have many benefits.
+They scatter light rays to reduce intensity of sunlight and reflections and offer UV protection, while reducing glare, reflection, and eyestrain.

 No RX Required